 Ph.D. in Law - University of Maribor, 2007

 (mentor prof. Daniel H. Lowenstein of UCLA Law School)

 Jurij Toplak is an Associate Professor of Constitutional Law.
-He has been teaching for sixteen years.
-His research is focused on constitutional law, elections, government, campaign finance, and human rights.
+He has been teaching for seventeen years.
+His research is focused on constitutional law, elections, government, campaign finance, international organisations, and human rights.

-He is internationally renowned expert in electoral issues.
-He regularly consults governments and international organizations, including OSCE, ODIHR, EU, Council of Europe, GRECO, UNDP, on electoral or political finance issues.
-Dr. Toplak served on expert teams or election observation missions worldwide (United States, Canada, Uganda, France, Finland, Australia, Monaco, Latvia, Romania, Azerbaijan, Hungary, Bosnia and Herzegovina, Slovakia, etc.).
+He is internationally renowned expert in electoral issues and democratization.
+He regularly consults governments and international organizations, including OSCE, ODIHR, EU, Council of Europe, GRECO, UNDP, on electoral, political, constitutional or political finance issues or corruption.
+Dr. Toplak served on expert teams or election observation missions worldwide (United States, Canada, Uganda, France, Finland, Australia, Monaco, Latvia, Romania, Azerbaijan, Hungary, Bosnia and Herzegovina, Slovakia, Malta, Serbia, Montenegro, etc.).
 He was on several GRECO expert teams and appeared before the Greco General Assembly in Strasbourg (Slovenia 2008, Latvia 2009, Serbia 2010).

 Jure Toplak served as the Secretary General of the European Election Law Association, which united about 200 academics of 80 universities worldwide.
 He also served as a Vice-Chair of the Research Committee on political finance and corruption (RC20) of the International Political Science Association (IPSA).
 For twelve years he was a member of the National Election Commission of the Republic of Slovenia.

 In 2000 Jure Toplak received a “Young Lawyer of the Year” award from the Slovenian Lawyers’ Association for his book on electoral redistricting.

 In 2003-04 he served as a Fulbright Scholar at the UCLA Law School for a year.